nazpot01/test-greensill-codimd/README.md

         2. terraform apply "newscore.plan"

-6. Once the infrastructure is implemented, modify the **pipelines-node.yml** file with the information that requires parameterization, it is important that you verify the template well since the mapping to the **ECR** image is performed here .
-To initialize the Kubernetes Ingress controller you must run the following command:

-		kubectl apply -f pipelines-node.yml

 ##### NOTE

 Only if the role was created with another name make this change.
 In the **provider.tf** files of each module and the main one, the role must be added in the variable: